We’re sharing stories of how other people have used Lifetise Homefinder to find their dream home.

 They’ll also have the £700 per month left over they’d been using to save for the deposit.
 We recommend saving that, not least to pay for home maintenance, but they can enjoy it for a little while first!

-Phew…So there you go, our first Home-Buyer Diary in the bag.
+Phew…So there you go, our first Home-Buyer Diary on how to buy a house in Hackney in the bag.
 Hopefully you found it useful and if you’d like to have a go yourself just visit Homefinder.